Gajol/ApplicationArchitecture/ARA/ARA-Patterns.md

 - [Blueprints by CodePros - Patterns](http://tympanus.net/codrops/category/blueprints/) : The Blueprints are a collection of basic and minimal website concepts, components, plugins and layouts with minimal style for easy adaption and usage, or simply for inspiration.

-- [Google Material UI](https://material.io/search.html?q=pattern) : An exensive library of UI patterns including [Search](https://material.io/archive/guidelines/patterns/search.html), Navigations, Onboarding and other common use-case patterns.
+- [Google Material UI](https://material.io/search.html?q=pattern) : An extensive library of UI patterns including [Search](https://material.io/archive/guidelines/patterns/search.html), Navigations, On-boarding and other common use-case patterns.

 ## Business Patterns